lambdaJasonYang/lambdaJasonYang.github.io/posts/2015-07-19-TailNotPure.markdown

-Our naive thoughts came from the assumption that lists are pure data structs and the INDEX-VALUE relation is immutable.
+Error is due to assumption that lists are pure data structs and the INDEX-VALUE relation is immutable.
 What we really wanted was a dictionary.
 The below code does work when we convert list to dict.
+The partition between head and tail of the dict maintains the INDEX-VALUE pairing.

 ```python